 Stage 2: When people talk about light sleep, this is the stage they’re usually referring to.
 You’re asleep but can be easily awoken.
 That said, stage 2 sleep is not shallow, nor is it less important than other sleep stages.
 “Light sleep is very important because it takes up more than half of the night,” says Grandner.
 “It’s when your body processes memories and emotions and your metabolism regulates itself.
 So there’s a lot of body maintenance occurring during lighter stages of sleep.”
 Breathing and heart rate typically decrease slightly during this stage.

-Stages 3 and 4: During deep sleep, you become less responsive to outside stimuli.
+Stage 3: During deep sleep, you become less responsive to outside stimuli.
 Breathing slows and muscles relax; heart rate usually becomes more regular.

 “Deep sleep is very much about the body,” says Grandner.
 “The thinking parts of the brain are largely offline.
 Your muscles are very relaxed.
 You’re not dreaming at all during this time.
 Your body is doing a lot of rebuilding and repairing.”
 Deep sleep is when your body secretes growth hormone, which is associated with cellular rebuilding and repair.
 According to Siebern, deep sleep has also been shown to help strengthen your immune system.